Fenex330/surv-royale/README.md

 ### Notice

 On Windows, SFML is bundled locally with the project.
-On Linux and MacOS however, nothing is bundled, the dependencies are assumed to be installed globally and system-wide.
+On Linux and other platforms however, nothing is bundled, the dependencies are assumed to be installed globally system-wide.

-On Windows, the only compiler supported is MinGW (tested on x86_64-8.1.0-release-win32-seh-rt_v6-rev0) and is assumed that directories for compiler and 7zip executables exist inside PATH variable.
+On Windows, the only compiler supported is MinGW (tested winlibs-x86_64-posix-seh-gcc-11.2.0-llvm-14.0.0-mingw-w64msvcrt-9.0.0-r7.7z) and is assumed that directories for compiler and 7zip executables exist inside PATH variable.
 Also, universal C runtime comes pre-installed on Windows 10, but needs to be manually installed on earlier Windows versions.

-Only Windows builds are be provided for download in "Releases" section as a self-contained zip archive, while on Linux the game can typically be installed via flatpak or from AUR.
-For MacOS and other operating systems, the game needs to be manually built from source.
+Windows and Linux builds are provided for download in "Releases" section as self-contained zip archive and AppImage respectively.
+For other operating systems, the game needs to be manually built from source.
+By default, launching AppImage will run the client, to run the server pass --server option.